Promoting Safety Awareness

 The Village of Tinley Park is committed to ensuring the safety of all its residents and visitors.
 For this reason, the Fire Department offers a variety of training and educational programs to help you be better equipped to handle an emergency.
 Check out the programs and safety tips below to make sure you and your family know how to handle any situation.

 The Tinley Park Fire Department conducts a Babysitting Class each October for students who are 12 years of age or older.
 This Babysitting class is designed to prepare the child with the knowledge necessary to handle various types of emergency situations the child may run across while babysitting.
 These include what to do if a child is injured, what to do if there is a fire or if there is a need to call the police or 911 when necessary.
 Each student meets with the 911 dispatchers, a police officer, ambulance paramedics and fire department personnel.
 Each student receives a certification of completion too.

-Cardiopulmonary resuscitation (CPR) training is held from 9 a.m. to noon the third Saturday of each month at the Fire Prevention offices located at 17355 S. 68th Court.
-Classes are held from 9:00 a.m. to 12:00 p.m. and cost $35.00, which is payable in advance.
+Cardiopulmonary resuscitation (CPR) training is held from 9 a.m. to noon the third Saturday of each month at the Fire Prevention offices, located at 17355 S. 68th Court.
+Classes cost $35 for residents and $40 for nonresidents, which is payable in advance.
 Only cash or check will be accepted.

 Registration closes the Wednesday prior to the class date.
 Upon completion, you will be certified in infant and adult CPR / automated external defibrillator (AED) through the American Heart Association

 .
 Health care provider certification classes are also available upon request.